-MET started in 1973 with five fixed routes in the Billings Urban Area.
-MET currently operates 18 routes with flag service and bus stops, transfer centers, and other amenities.
+MET started in 1973 with five fixed routes in the Billings urban area.
+MET currently operates 18 routes with flag service and bus stops, transfer centers (see Exhibit 6.1 and 6.2), and other amenities.

 Public transportation continues to be a priority of the community.
 Public transportation provides access to employment, recreation, shopping and social opportunities and also encourages active transportation such as walking and bicycling to reach transit routes.
-As such, the 2018 LRTP outlines several goals related to public transportation: